inspiredcancercare/IOTOX-ACU-prediction/README.md

 5. Compared the new model with the averaging AUROC of the inital models.
 6. Repeated step 3-5 until 40 iterations or no model improvement in 20 consecutive models were reach

-R code for the hyperparameter value selection and model training is avaialbe in [modeling.R]().
-We used [R tidymodels package version 0.1.0](https://www.tidymodels.org/)
+We used [R tidymodels package version 0.1.0](https://www.tidymodels.org/) to develop all models including the multivariate and univariate ECOG logistic regression.
+R code for all six models is avaialbe in [modeling.R](https://github.com/inspiredcancercare/IOTOXACU/blob/5451babcba443dd4e87b6e3a3b20889a641b6f91/modeling.R).

  eTable 1.
 Hyperparameters for each algorithm, corresponding search spaces, and optimal values
  <table>